UdyW/xmlCompressor/README.md

 More info
 ---------

-I uploaded the full documentation here in Github somewhere you can check that was well if you need to.
+I uploaded the full documentation here in Github wiki you can check that was well if you need to.